 Articles & Collections

-How articles and collections with the knowledge base function
+How articles and collections within the knowledge base function

 Articles each have their own URL with a customizable slug.
 For more information on writing articles, see the Editor section.